Kellen-Linse/Data-Structs-Algos-and-Interviews/Grokkin/Patterns/Fast_and_Slow/notes.md

     // If when we exit the loop, slow is equal to fast,
     // (and it is not because they are both equal to -1)*
-    // *slow and fast counld be used enterchangably here
+    // *slow and fast could be used interchangeably here
     // return true as we have found a cycle. if (slow === fast && slow !== -1) {
       return true;